vinhphamuit/instant/README.md

-# Chat (Angular)
+# Instant (An Angular chat app)

-The webapp is live at https://ng-chat-9fb08.firebaseapp.com/
+The webapp is live at https://instant-4cf24.firebaseapp.com

 You can check it out there.